davatorium/rofi/doc/rofi-script.5.markdown

 -   **icon**: Set the icon for that row.

 -   **display**: Replace the displayed string.
-(Original string will still be used for searching)
+(Original string will still be used for filtering)

--   **meta**: Specify invisible search terms.
+-   **meta**: Specify invisible search terms used for filtering.

 -   **nonselectable**: If true the row cannot activated.

 -   **info**: Info that, on selection, gets placed in the `ROFI_INFO` environment variable.
-This entry does not get searched.
+This entry does not get searched for filtering.

 -   **urgent**: Set urgent flag on entry (true/false)